-DC Universe boasts over 20,000 digital comics.
+DC Universe currently boasts over 20,000 digital comics.
 To help navigate this massive library, the platform provides three categories: Get to Know, Storylines, and Showcase.
-As an example of Storylines, Batman: Death of the Family groups all 29 comics together spanning across Batgirl, Catwoman, Suicide Squad, Batman, Teen titans, and more.
+As an example of Storylines, Batman: Death of the Family groups all 29 comics together spanning across Batgirl, Catwoman, Suicide Squad, Batman, Teen Titans, and more.

 Here are a few of the 111 storylines you’ll find on the service:

 - The Dark Knight Returns: The Entire Saga